 Salisbury Award for Entrepreneurial Translational Research support will also help enable access to additional capital for further growth.
 Furthermore, NFCR will help increase visibility of the program’s top projects and help introduce their principals to key experts among our global cancer research and development network.
 In short, through the Salisbury Award platform, we aim to speed up the translation into clinical trials of novel therapeutic product candidates that could benefit cancer patients around the world.

-The Salisbury Award for Entrepreneurial Translational Research program consists of branded, half or whole-day sets of Shark Tank-style Award Pitches, coordinated with major cancer laboratories and associated technology commercialization offices, and followed up by a larger Venture Competition among Pitch winners and runners-up.
-These Pitches will be:
+The Salisbury Award for Entrepreneurial Translational Research program consists of branded, half or whole-day sets of Shark Tank-style Award Competitions, coordinated with major cancer laboratories and/or associated technology commercialization offices, and followed up by a larger Venture Competition among Award Competition winners and runners-up.
+These Salisbury Competitions will be:

 - made by faculty and non-faculty investigators;